auth0/docs/articles/design/creating-invite-only-applications.md

 ## Summary

-This tutorial has walked you through one way of implementing an invite-only sign-up flow using the [Management API](/api/v2) to customize the sign-up process and the email handling.
+This tutorial walked you through implementing an invite-only sign-up flow using the [Management API](/api/v2) to customize the sign-up process and the email handling.